 Next Up: A Good Gas Mileage

-The Nissan Sunny surprised me with its excellent gas mileage (even impressing my father) and for a road trip this always a win/win, especially now that petrol prices are its all-time high.
+The Nissan Sunny surprised me with its excellent gas mileage (even impressing my father) and for a road trip, this is always a win/win, especially now that petrol prices are it’s an all-time high.

 And hey, did I tell you that Nissan Sunny has a drive computer that keeps you in the know with important information such as your current average km/L, and more importantly, your distance to an empty fuel tank?

 Every nook and cranny of the Nissan Sunny speaks of nothing but style and elegance.
 Even though the basic model starts at nearly 7Lakh Rupees, it well beats Sedans ranging over 9 or 10 Lakh.